Chiang Mai Burning Season

 When we examine the science, there is strong evidence of how safe visiting Chiang Mai during the smoke season is.
 For a healthy person there is little issue with short term exposure to the PM2.5 Smog in Chiang Mai.
 But what about Long term exposure?
 Many people live in Chiang Mai and experience the dangers of the smoke on a yearly basis.

 Again there are no studies that have been done to answer this question.
 There are many studies done on the dangers of living non strop on health in Chinese and Indian cities.
-But nothing about short term exposure.
+There are studies that show a higher statistic percentage of people in Northern Thailand dying of Cardio Vascular disease.
+But nothing about short term exposure and a link creating these conditions.

 Let’s then, continue to compare the Chiang Mai Burning Season with smoking cigarettes.
 Because there has been an incredible amount of studies done on smoking and smoking cessation.
 We can safely assume that, for most people it takes about 30 years of smoking a pack a day, before the damage it causes shows up in a life quality reducing way.
 For the total period of time of the AQI bad air warnings in Chiang Mai over the 2 months burning season …. that’s about, smoking 6 packs a month for 2 months.